-Let’s be honest these type of guides you scan, you don’t read word for word, why would you?
-Who’s got the time.
-It might be that some of this you are already going great-guns, so see this as vindication that you are doing it.
+Scan this guide for some no-nonsense marketing.
+It might be that some of this you are already doing, so see this as vindication that you are doing it.
 But can it be done better?
-Is there things in here that inspire a different strategy or approach, a better, fresher one maybe?
+Are there things in here that inspire a different strategy or approach, a better, fresher one maybe?
+Something to refine?
 We certainly provide no nonsense marketing in here, read/scan on.

 We hope there is at least something in here to support your growth – that is our aim, and after reading(/scanning) you have the motivation to have a go.